Database user permissions required to use Paribus 365™ Data Cleansing

 This section shows you how to create a new login account for a SQL Server database.
 This login can then be granted certain permissions, depending on the requirements of the Paribus user.

-NOTE: If using a version of Paribus Discovery prior to 1.3.3; there can be an issue of Case-Sensitivity with SQL Server 2005.
+NOTE: If using a version of Paribus 365 Data Cleansing prior to 1.3.3; there can be an issue of Case-Sensitivity with SQL Server 2005.

-Please refer to the related article “Paribus Discovery login problem with SQL Server 2005 (or later)” for more information.
+Please refer to the related article “Paribus 365 Data Cleansing login problem with SQL Server 2005 (or later)” for more information.

 Create a new database login